 The living room is the nucleus of every home, and it is one of the first spaces potential buyers notice when they enter the property.
-They say first impressions are the last impression, so if this space is outdated or in bad-shape then it’s definitely going to affect the value of the resale value of your house.
+They say first impressions are the last impression, so if this space is outdated or in bad shape then it’s definitely going to affect the value of the resale value of your house.

-In order to leave the best first impressions on the potential buyers of your home, and to get the best value out of your property, here are 5 living room interior decoration ideas to welcome the spring buyers!
+In order to leave the best first impressions on the potential buyers of your home, and to get the best value out of your property, here are five living room interior decoration ideas to welcome the spring buyers!

-- Trendy Light Fixtures: Lighting is a critical design element for emulating hygge in your spaces.
+- Trendy light fixtures: Lighting is a critical design element for emulating hygge in your spaces.
 Aside from the war, the incandescent glow of the bulb itself, the style of the fixture is also pretty important.
 Try to go for shabby chic, rustic or industrial style fixtures with lots of personality to evoke an edgy look in your living room.

 A combination of all these ideas will surely turn your living room into a comfortable haven that’s sure to attract potential buyers.

-As Marilyn Monroe so aptly put, “Imperfection is beauty…” and we can see it these days in the newest design philosophy of Wabi Sabi.
+As Marilyn Monroe so aptly put, “Imperfection is beauty…” and we can see it these days in the newest design philosophy of wabi-sabi.
 It’s an idea that promotes transience and strives to find beauty in flaws.
 Here’s how you can use it to spruce up your living room:

 - Artwork: Uneven gallery walls, tapestries and nature-inspired paintings are another great way to use Wabi Sabi.

 - Accessorizing: Using accessories and decoration pieces to create a transient, imperfect decor formation on your feature shelf is a great way to emulate this concept.

 - Distressed nature: You can use distressed materials like reclaimed wood and vintage frames to emulate an elegant shabby chic vibe in your wabi-sabi-inspired living room.

 The quirky, informal aesthetics of this style will be a sure hit with any potential buyers.